Pumpkin Mug Cake

 Instructions

-• In a small mixing bowl, sift the almond flour and coconut flour.
-Add the baking powder and sweetener, and mix well.
-Add the egg, and canned pumpkin and mix until fully incorporated.
-Stir in the chocolate chips.
+• In a small mixing bowl, add the coconut flour, baking powder pumpkin pie spice, and coconut sugar, and mix well.
+Add the egg and pumpkin puree and mix until fully incorporated.

-• Spray a small microwave safe bowl with cooking spray generously.
-Pour in the batter and top with extra chocolate chips.
+• Spray a small microwave-safe bowl generously with cooking spray.
+Pour in the batter.
 Microwave the mug cake for one minute.

 • Remove from the bowl and allow to cool for a minute before enjoying.

-• Preheat the oven to 180C/350F.
+• Oven instructions: Preheat the oven to 180C/350F.
 Grease a small ramekin.
 Prepare the mug cake as directed and bake for 10 minutes.

 Nutrition